 Are Google Workspace for Education products and services education compliant?

 Yes.
-Google Workspace for Education complies with rigorous privacy and security educational standards across various countries.
+Google Workspace for Education complies with rigorous privacy and security educational standards.

 We undergo several independent third-party audits on a regular basis.
 Google’s certifications, audits, and assessments include:

 - SOC 2 and SOC 3

 - PCI DSS

 Google Workspace for Education can be used to help meet your compliance and reporting requirements with: